 - Configure MDT Deployment Share to Create Reference Image

 - Expand the Deployment Shares and the MDT Deployment Share.

-- Create a folder structure inside the Operating Systems, This helps to organization of selection profiles.
+- Create a folder structure inside the Operating Systems.
+This helps in the organization of selection profiles.
 Right Click in Operating Systems > Created Folder and select Import Operating System

-Select Custom Image file to add a captured image you wish to deploy.
+Select the Custom Image file to add a captured image you wish to deploy.